lmcanavals/dotfiles/README.md

 Optional:

+* kitty # now using wezterm because it's written in rust
 * qt5ct # this might be needed to control qt styles
 * droidcam # android phone as webcam
 * arc-solid-gtk-theme